Trade directory · Salt Lake City metro · Utah

 3

-Schedule and pass the PSI contractor examination covering business law, safety regulations, and trade knowledge specific to your classification.
+Schedule and pass the Utah contractor exam covering business law, construction practices, and safety regulations.

 03/06